Institute F.C.: Flooding and stadium closure

 Severe flooding through the North-West of Northern Ireland on the evening of 22 August 2017 devastated the club when the ground was destroyed by water reaching as high as 7-foot inside changing rooms and with 5-foot of sediment piled on top of what was left of the playing surface (which would later develop Japanese Knotweed).

 The perimeter fence was ripped out and nearby trees were uprooted, some of which were washed onto the pitch.

 This meant that the club would have to relocate, at least temporarily, to Wilton Park, home of North-West Junior League club Churchill United, in an agreement to share their ground, for at least the remainder of the season.

-Following promotion to the NIFL Premiership, the club entered a ground sharing agreement with Derry City and the Derry City and Strabane District Council for the use of Brandywell Stadium the 2018/19 season as a temporary fix, for a ground capable of meeting the requirements set by the NIFL for a club competing in the top tier.
+Following promotion to the NIFL Premiership, the club entered a ground sharing agreement with Derry City and the Derry City and Strabane District Council for the use of Brandywell Stadium the 2018–19 season as a temporary fix, for a ground capable of meeting the requirements set by the NIFL for a club competing in the top tier.

-This agreement was continued into the 2019/20 season and a 5 year plan was put forward by the club, with an aim to relocate to a new purpose built stadium in the Clooney Park West site, of Derry's Waterside area.
+This agreement was continued into the 2019–20 season and a 5-year plan was put forward by the club, with an aim to relocate to a new purpose-built stadium in the Clooney Park West site, of Derry's Waterside area.

+In January 2022, the club applied to have the Riverside Stadium demolished.
+Planning permission was approved in June 2022, with the intention of returning the land to a greenfield site.

+Proposed new stadium

+In 2019, a 5-year plan was put forward by the club, with the aim to relocate to a new purpose-built stadium in the Clooney Park West site, of Derry's Waterside area.

+In July 2022, chairman Bill Anderson stated that the club aim to get their plans approved by the council and begin plans for moving into a new stadium within 3 seasons.

+In January 2023, plans to reuse and repurpose much of the structure of the Riverside Stadium in the new-build stadium were made clear.
+With some of the bricks, mortar, old seats and stands to be repurposed.

+The club were confirmed as the council's preferred tenants for the Clooney Park West site in February 2023.